jakes-munx/basic-winsock2-client-server/README.md

 ### Build and Run

-Navigate to the server or client folder in cmd and enter `gcc main.c -o out -lws2_32` to build the project Run `out.exe` to start the cervice.
+Navigate to the server or client folder in cmd and enter `gcc main.c -o out -lws2_32` To build the project, run `out.exe`.